LauraMayock/motherandbaby/README.md

 ### Typography

 I chose two fonts from the google font gallery.
-Comfortaa for the main text and Patua One for the information in the footer.
+Comfortaa for the main text and Patua One for the information in the footer and the font on the contactus form.
 I did try a few options to highlight the quote below the hero video but decided against it as it was too jarring.
 I chose Arial as the font family to fall back on for Comfortaa as it would still fit in with the feel of the page.
 And the font Georgia as a fallback for Patua One.

 [Back to top](<#content>)